 Pile #3 - Giveaway

 For family and friends.

 You’d be surprised how many items and pieces of paper you’ve hung onto that are straight-up garbage.

 The items that were supposed to go to Spain with us I tried to pack down in a way so they were ready to be shipped.
 Unfortunately, I couldn’t finish that, and things were chaotically shoved in the storage unit until a further date.
 In hindsight, it was unnecessary to start this process.
-Fast forward to the middle of deputation and we need to go through the bins again and rethink what we’re taking with us.
+Fast forward to the middle of deputation and we needed to go through the bins again and rethink what we were taking with us.
 After some reconsideration, things that seemed important when we first left our home, have little meaning and aren’t worth shipping.
 Another reason to delay this step is that plans change so much on deputation.
 You may plan to ship things one way (via plane for example) and find you need to pack things to be shipped a different way (perhaps via cargo ship).

 However, I will list the supplies we used to pack things down in preparation for shipping.

 Vacuum seal bags - these are a must-have!
 We used them on deputation as well

 Garbage bags - lots

 Plastic latch boxes - bought at Walmart with the plan to ship items to Spain

 Pen and paper - for keeping an inventory of bags and boxes